SpyicyDev/run.nvim/DEVELOPER.md

 # run.nvim Developer Documentation

 ## Overview
-run.nvim is a Neovim plugin that provides a flexible and powerful command execution framework.
-It supports running shell commands, Vim commands, and Lua functions with advanced features like command chaining, environment variable management, and error handling.
+run.nvim is a Neovim plugin that provides a flexible command execution framework, focusing on project-specific commands, filetype integration, and user experience.

 ## Project Structure